ryanwelcher/wordpress-slot-fill-system/src/slots/README.md

-## SlotFill System Components ##
+## Basic SlotFill System  ##
 There are three components that make up a basic SlotFill system.

 ### Slot ##
-Where ever this component is rendered, and Fills with the same name will have their content rendered here.
+Wherever this component is rendered any Fills with the same name will have their content rendered here.

 #### Props: ####
 * {string}  __name__             The name of the Slot.